joelbarmettlerUZH/ElDorado_server/Documents/UML Documentation.md

 Globally unique ID to recognize a Player within the Game.

 **-private token: String**
 Global unique token that identifies a User to its player.
 The token is communicated via SSL and randomized.
-For each game changing move, the user has to validate itself with this token in order to perform the move.
+For each game changing move, the userEntity has to validate itself with this token in order to perform the move.

 **-private coins: Float**
 Number of coins the Player has in his wallet.
 Is reset to 0 when he ends his round or bought one card.